mlswg/mls-architecture/draft-ietf-mls-architecture.md

 * A credential from the Authentication Service attesting to the binding between the identity and the client's signature key.

-* The client's asymmetric encryption public key material.
+* The client's asymmetric encryption public key.

 All the parameters in the KeyPackage are signed with the signature private key corresponding to the credential.

-As noted above, users may own multiple clients, each with their own keying material, and thus there may be multiple entries stored by each user.
+As noted above, users may own multiple clients, each with their own keying material.
+Clients may also want to support many protocol versions and ciphersuites.
+As such, there may be multiple entries stored by each user.

-The Delivery Service is also responsible for allowing users to add, remove or update their initial key material, and for ensuring that the identifier for these keys are unique across all keys stored on the Delivery Service.

-## Key Retrieval

-When a client wishes to establish a group, it first contacts the Delivery Service to request a KeyPackage for each other client, authenticates the KeyPackages using the signature keys, and then can use those to form the group.
+When a client wishes to establish a group, it first contacts the Delivery Service to request a KeyPackage for each other client, authenticates the KeyPackages using the signature keys, and then uses those to form the group.

 ## Delivery of Messages {#delivery-guarantees}

 The main responsibility of the Delivery Service is to ensure delivery of messages.
-Some MLS messages need only be delivered to some members of a group (e.g., the message initializing a new member's state), while others need to be delivered to all members.
-The Delivery Service may enable these delivery patterns via unicast channels (sometimes known as "client fanout"), broadcast channels ("server fanout"), or a mix of both.
+Some MLS messages need only be delivered to specific clients (e.g., a Welcome message initializing a new member's state), while others need to be delivered to all the members of a group.
+The Delivery Service may enable the latter delivery pattern via unicast channels (sometimes known as "client fanout"), broadcast channels ("server fanout"), or a mix of both.

 For the most part, MLS does not require the Delivery Service to deliver messages in any particular order.
-The one requirement is that because an MLS group has a linear history, the members of the group must agree on the order in which changes are applied.
-Concretely, the group must agree on which MLS Commit messages to apply.
-There are a variety of ways to achieve this agreement, but most of them rely on some help from the Delivery Service.
-For example, if a Delivery Service provides delivery in the same order to all group members, then the members can simply apply Commits in the order in which they appear.
+The one exception is that, because an MLS group has a linear history, the members of the group must agree on the order in which changes are applied.
+Concretely, the group must agree on a single MLS Commit message that ends each epoch and begins the next one.

-Each Commit is premised on a given state or "epoch" of the group.
-The Delivery Service must transmit to the group exactly one Commit message per epoch.

-Much like the Authentication Service, the Delivery Service can be split between server and client components.
-Achieving the required uniqueness property will typically require a combination of client and server behaviors.
-For example, all of the following examples provide a unique Commit per epoch:

-* A "filtering server" Delivery Service where a server rejects all but the first Commit for an epoch and clients apply each Commit they receive.

-* An "ordering server" Delivery Service where a server forwards all messages but assures that all clients see Commits in the same order, and clients.

-* A "passive server" Delivery Service where a server forwards all messages without ordering or reliability guarantees, and clients execute some secondary consensus protocol to choose among the Commits received in a window.

-The MLS protocol provides three important pieces of information within an MLSCiphertext message in order to provide ordering:

-* The Group Identifier (group ID) to allow for distinguishing the group for which the message has been sent;

-* The Epoch number, which represents the number of changes (version) of the group associated with a specific group ID, and allows for lexicographical ordering of messages from different epochs within the same group;

-* The Content Type of the message, which allows the Delivery Service to determine the ordering requirement on the message, in particular distinguishing Commit messages from other messages.

-The MLS protocol itself can verify these properties.
-For instance, if the Delivery Service reorders messages from a client or provides different clients with inconsistent orderings, then clients can put messages back in their proper order.
-The asynchronous nature of MLS means that within an epoch, messages are only ordered per-sender, not globally.
+In practice, there's a realistic risk of two members generating Commit messages at the same time, based on the same state, and both attempting to send them to the group at the same time.
+The extent to which this is a problem, and the appropriate solution, depends on the design of the Delivery Service.
+Per the CAP theorem, there are two general classes of distributed system:

+* Consistent and Partition-tolerant, or CP, systems can provide a globally consistent view of data but may stop working if there are network issues.
+* Available and Partition-tolerant, or AP, systems continue working despite network issues but may return different views of data to different users.

+Strategies for sequencing messages in CP and AP systems are described in the next two subsections.

+However, note that a Delivery Service could also reorder messages or provide an inconsistent view to different users not just accidentally, but maliciously.
+The protocol is designed such that this only results in a group no longer being functional and the group members possibly detecting this and requesting reinitialization.

-Note that some forms of Delivery Service misbehavior are still possible and difficult to detect.
+Other forms of Delivery Service misbehavior are still possible that are not easy to detect.
 For instance, a Delivery Service can simply refuse to relay messages to and from a given client.
-Without some sort of side information, other clients cannot generally distinguish this form of Denial of Service (DoS) attack.
+Without some sort of side information, other clients cannot generally detect this form of Denial of Service (DoS) attack.

-## Membership knowledge

-Group membership is itself sensitive information and MLS is designed to limit the amount of persistent metadata.
-However, large groups often require an infrastructure which provides server fanout.
-In the case of client fanout, the destination of a message is known by all clients, hence the server usually does not need this information.
-However, they may learn this information through traffic analysis.
-Unfortunately, in a server-side fanout model, the Delivery Service can learn that a given client is sending the same message to a set of other clients.
-In addition, there may be applications of MLS in which the group membership list is stored on some server associated with the Delivery Service.

-While this knowledge is not a breach of the protocol's authentication or confidentiality guarantees, it is a serious issue for privacy.
-In the case where metadata has to be persisted for functionality, it SHOULD be stored encrypted at rest.
-Applications should also consider anonymous systems for server fanout such as Loopix {{Loopix}}.

-## Membership and offline members

-Because Forward Secrecy (FS) and Post-Compromise Security (PCS) rely on the active deletion and replacement of keying material, any client which is persistently offline may still be holding old keying material and thus be a threat to both FS and PCS if it is later compromised.

-MLS cannot inherently defend against this problem, especially in the case where the client has not processed messages, but MLS-using systems can enforce some mechanism to try to retain these properties.
-Typically this will consist of evicting clients which are idle for too long, or mandating a key update from clients that are not otherwise sending messages.
-The precise details of such mechanisms are a matter of local policy and beyond the scope of this document.
+### CP Ordering

+With this approach, the Delivery Service ensures that incoming messages have a linear order and all members agree on that order.
+The Delivery Service is trusted to break ties when two members send a Commit message at the same time.

+The Delivery Service can either rely on the `epoch` field of an MLSMessage, or messages can have an additional counter field sent in cleartext that's checked by the Delivery Service and used for tie-breaking.
+The counter would start at 0 and be incremented for each subsequent message.
+If two group members send a message with the same counter, or two Commits with the same `epoch`, the first one to arrive would be accepted and the second one would be rejected.
+The rejected message would either be dropped by the client or resent later.

+The counter approach would be done to apply ordering to all messages, while the `epoch` approach would be done to only ensure an order on Commits.

+### AP Ordering

+With this approach, the Delivery Service is built in a way that may be significantly more available or performant than a CP system, but offers weaker consistency guarantees.
+Messages may arrive to different clients in different orders and with varying amounts of latency, which means clients are responsible for reconciliation.

+Upon receiving a Commit from the Delivery Service, clients can either:

+1. Pause sending new messages for a short amount of time to account for a reasonable degree of network latency and see if any other Commits are received for the same epoch.
+If multiple Commits are received, the clients can use a deterministic tie-breaking policy to decide which to accept, and then resume sending messages as normal.
+2. Accept the Commit immediately but keep a copy of the previous group state for a short period of time.
+If another Commit for a past epoch is received, clients use a deterministic tie-breaking policy to decide if they should continue using the Commit they originally accepted or revert and use the later one.
+Note that any copies of previous or forked group states MUST be deleted within a reasonable amount of time to ensure the protocol provides forward-secrecy.

+In the event of a network partition, a subset of members may be isolated from the rest of the group long enough that the mechanisms above no longer work.
+This can only be solved by sending a ReInit proposal to both groups, possibly with an external sender type, and recreating the group to contain all members again.

 # Functional Requirements